Creating with curiosity for QT Hotels

 QT didn’t just arrive on the Australian boutique hospitality scene – they interrupted it entirely.
 A true individual, with the personality to disrupt the market and the brand experience to back it up.

-The QT brand had found itself facing a quirky little conundrum.
+Since then, the market has changed – and tastes have evolved as well.
 The idiosyncratic character that elevated QT previously had started to feel inconsistent and inauthentic.

 The business had grown up and matured – and while QT still stood to celebrate individuality in a world less conventional, modern individuality had grown up alongside it.